VarrunSatheeshkumar/quant-portfolio/p6_qrt_challenge/README.md

 # QRT × ENS Data Challenge 2026 — Asset Allocation Forecasting

-**Rank: 339 / 1,106 · Accuracy: 0.5177 · Beat official LightGBM baseline (0.5079)**
+**Rank: 178 / 1,106 · Accuracy: 0.5212 · Beat official LightGBM baseline (0.5079) by ~1.3 percentage points**

 ---

 ## What this is

-This is my entry for the [QRT × ENS Data Challenge 2026](https://challengedata.ens.fr/).
-The task was to predict whether a given asset allocation's daily return is positive or negative — basically, should you go long or short?
-Binary classification, evaluated on accuracy.
+My entry for the [QRT × ENS Data Challenge 2026](https://challengedata.ens.fr/).
+Binary classification: predict whether each asset allocation's daily return will be positive or negative.
+Evaluated on accuracy.

-I did this alongside first-year coursework.
-Nothing here was part of any module or supervised project.
-I just found the problem interesting and wanted to see how far I could get.
+Independent project, done alongside first-year coursework.
+Not part of any module.

 ---

 ## The data

-Each row represents one allocation on one day.
-You get:
-- 20 days of past returns (RET_1 to RET_20)
-- 20 days of signed volume (a liquidity proxy)
-- Median daily turnover
-- A group label and an allocation ID

-No prices.
-No names.
-No timestamps in order.
-The date labels are deliberately shuffled, so you can't exploit any temporal structure directly.
-That caught me off guard at first.
+Each row is one allocation on one day: 20 days of past returns, 20 days of signed volume, median daily turnover, a group label, and an allocation ID.
+No prices, no names, no ordered timestamps — the date labels are shuffled, so you can't use temporal structure directly.

-Train set: ~527,000 rows.
-Test set: ~31,870 rows.
+Train: ~527,000 rows.
+Test: ~31,870 rows.

 ---

-## What I tried

-**Feature engineering** was most of the work.
-From the 20-day return and volume windows I computed rolling means and standard deviations at multiple lookback windows, Sharpe-like ratios, skewness, kurtosis, autocorrelation, return-volume correlation, trend slopes, and drawdown stats.
-I also built cross-sectional features: how does this allocation rank relative to others on the same day?

-**Models**: LightGBM and CatBoost, both with magnitude-weighted samples — rows where the absolute return is larger are weighted more heavily at training time, since those are the ones where getting the sign right actually matters.
-Binary classification objective worked better than regression in cross-validation, which makes sense since the task only scores the sign.

-**Domain adaptation**: there's a measurable distribution shift between training and test rows.
-I used CORAL (aligning covariance matrices between train and test feature spaces per fold) and adversarial sample reweighting (a classifier that distinguishes train from test, whose outputs become per-sample training weights).
-These reduced the gap between cross-validation score and leaderboard score.

-**Sequence model**: a small two-layer transformer on the 20-day return and volume sequences.
-Gave a modest independent signal that blended well with the tabular models.
+## My method

+The submission is an **equal-weight average of 10 independently-trained models**, thresholded at 0.5.

+- **Tree models** (LightGBM and CatBoost, multiple variants — binary, Random Forest mode, two-stage magnitude-then-sign, residual targets) for the bulk of the signal.
+- **Set Transformer** (a neural net that does attention across all allocations within the same day) — this was the breakthrough component.
+The data signal is dominantly cross-sectional, so a model that natively handles "the set of allocations on this day" extracts signal per-row models miss.
+- **Pseudo-labelling**: the test set's most-confident predictions from an earlier model are added back as extra training data, weighted at 0.3×.
+This is the trick that unlocked most of the gain.
+- **Domain adaptation** (CORAL + adversarial reweighting) to reduce the train-vs-test distribution gap.
-**Cross-validation**: GroupKFold by time period across 5 folds.
-This is critical — random row splits leak information because cross-sectional features are computed across all rows on the same day.
+- **GroupKFold by time** across 5 folds — random row splits leak because cross-sectional features touch all allocations on the same day.

-**Final blend**: weighted average across five component models, with weights optimised on adversarially-reweighted out-of-fold predictions.
+Hyperparameters were pre-committed in writing before training; blend formula was locked equal-weight; submission rule was "only submit if the new blend's out-of-fold score improves by ≥ 1 basis point."

 ---

-## A note on what I built

-Some of the techniques here — particularly the domain adaptation (CORAL, adversarial reweighting) and the sequence transformer — were genuinely beyond my level when I started.
-I researched and implemented them to understand what was possible, reading the relevant papers and working through the maths from scratch, not because I already had command of the theory.
-I'd say I understand them now, but they weren't techniques I came in knowing.
+## What I tried before settling on this

+A lot.
+Briefly: deeper boosting, quantile/Tweedie regression, lambdarank, random forests, multi-task NN, CNN on the return sequence, bigger/wider Set Transformers, different pseudo-label teachers, fold-partition bagging, trailing target features.
+Across 19 audited candidates, **18 were rejected** by the locked rules (they passed individual gates but diluted the blend or failed standalone).
+The one that cleared the +1 bp threshold — a bigger Set Transformer trained with the strongest pseudo-teacher — moved the LB from 0.5207 to 0.5212.

 ---

 ## The thing that surprised me

-About halfway through I noticed something: allocations that consistently underperform relative to their peers across many training days keep underperforming.
+Allocations that consistently underperform their peers across many training days keep underperforming.
 Same in the other direction.

-That's a momentum signal at the allocation level.
-Once I saw it I realised the problem is really about predicting *relative* performance, not absolute returns.
-The allocations that are structurally worth shorting versus going long are partially identifiable from their cross-sectional history.
-This maps directly to statistical arbitrage — and I came to it from first principles rather than reading it somewhere.
-I added features that capture this explicitly and they helped.
+That's a momentum signal at the allocation level, and it maps directly to statistical arbitrage — predicting *relative* performance, not absolute returns.
+I came to it from first principles rather than reading it, and adding features that capture it explicitly helped.

 ---

+## A note on what I built

+Some techniques — particularly the Set Transformer with pseudo-labels, CORAL/adversarial domain adaptation, and the disciplined pseudo-label chain — were genuinely beyond my level when I started.
+I researched and implemented them from the relevant papers, working through the maths from scratch.

+---

 ## Result

-- **0.5177 accuracy** on the held-out test set
-- **Rank 339 out of 1,106 participants**
+- **0.5212 accuracy**, **rank 178 / 1,106**
-- The official QRT LightGBM baseline scores 0.5079 — I beat it by roughly 1 percentage point
+- Official LightGBM baseline: 0.5079 — beat it by ~1.3 percentage points
-- The signal-to-noise ratio here is genuinely tiny.
-Going from 0.50 to 0.52 is meaningful.
-Going further is very hard.
+- The signal-to-noise ratio here is tiny.
+Going from 0.50 to 0.52 is meaningful; going further is very hard.

 ---

 ## Why the code isn't here

 The challenge is still running.
-I'm not sharing the full implementation until it closes.
 Happy to discuss the approach.

----

-## What I'd try with more time

-- Better probability calibration before thresholding
-- Learned allocation embeddings — treating each allocation ID as an entity with a learnable vector derived from its training history
-- Stronger domain adaptation — the train/test feature distribution gap is the main ceiling and I only partially addressed it
-- More principled ensembling — the blend weights were tuned on a noisy estimator

-The problem is hard enough that I'm genuinely uncertain any of these would move the rank dramatically.
-The ceiling feels structural.

 ---